 Checkli can help them manage and organize the whole process.
 As its name suggests, Checkli comes in handy when making checklists of tasks that a web designer and the other on his or her team can easily share.

-The tool is a light and responsive and can used on your tablet or smartphone.
+The tool is light and responsive and can be used on your tablet or smartphone.

 If you’re a web designer in charge of projects for paying clients, Draw.io is a free, Cloud-based tool that you can use for presenting your ideas for approval.
 It’s useful for creating sitemap flowcharts and wireframes.

 By visualizing your plans for the website, clients should be able to understand what’s going on more easily.
 Web designers who use it love its drag-and-drop function as well as the ease of printing anything they create in it.